AaronChapman/padseek/README.md

 -**duplicate pad:**
-- this button will duplicate the pad beneath it directly in front of it
+- this button will duplicate the pad beneath it directly in front of it (the maximum sequence size is 32 pads)

 -**remove pad:**
 - this button will remove the pad beneath it